Board of Directors

-Dr. Williams has served over 50 volunteer surgical missions, most of them at his own expense, to 18 locations in 9 foreign countries.
+Dr. Williams has served over 180 volunteer surgical missions to 40 locations in 11 foreign countries.
 He has presented numerous papers at scientific meetings, has authored scientific and clinical articles in four surgical journals, including plastic surgery’s top two journals and authored a chapter in one of the leading burn medicine textbooks.
 He currently serves on the editorial board of the Journal of Burns and Wounds and continues to write clinical papers.
 Dr. Williams has been an invited speaker at medical institutions in the United States and abroad, and is currently the president and chief medical officer of the International Children’s Surgical Foundation.
 He is donating his services full-time, performing corrective surgery for impoverished children around the world.

 Dr. Stephen Milner is a Diplomat of the American Board of Plastic Surgery and a Fellow of the American College of Surgeons.
 He received medical and dental degrees in London, England after which he underwent general surgical training in London and at the Massachusetts General Hospital.
 Subsequently, he served in the British army as a medical officer at the rank of Lieutenant Colonel and saw duty in Operation Desert Storm.